 "In-line speaking valve and dysphagia were beneficial topics.
-I liked having more than one speaker and respiratory apart of the presentation."
+I liked having more than one speaker and having respiratory be a part of the presentation."
 L.C.
 (Jun.
 2023)

 "The troubleshooting info was beneficial.
-I liked the RT/SLP total collaboration."
+I liked the RT and SLP total collaboration."
 T.S.
-(May.
-2023)
+(May 2023)

 "Discussion of vent settings and comprehensive explanation was beneficial.
 I liked the examples given, and in depth explanation."
 J.B.
 (Apr.
 2023)